Our people

 Dr Bassit Malik, PhD student (NIHR SPHR-funded)

-Humera is a Pre-Doctoral Local Authority Fellow funded by the NIHR, and supervised by Professor Emma Frew.
-Humera is currently refining her PhD plan to submit a Doctoral Local Authority Fellowship, the title being ‘How can health economic evidence, health economic analysis and adaptive leadership be used to support Local Authorities (LAs) to invest resources in parks?
+Humera is a Doctoral Local Authority Fellow funded by the NIHR, and supervised by Professor Emma Frew.
+Humera is undertaking a PhD to ask ‘How can health economic evidence and adaptive leadership be used to support Local Authorities (LAs) to make resource investment decisions in parks?
 Humera will be supervised by Professor Emma Frew, Dr Irina Pokhilenko and Professor Jonathan Sadler.

 Humera’s PhD has been developed against the backdrop of austerity, and the year-on-year budget decreases that parks have faced.
 Humera’s PhD also recognises the complexity within which Local Authorities operate and the importance that leadership plays in decision making.
 The PhD further seeks to support Local Authorities to articulate the value that green spaces bring and help them to make more sustainable investment decisions about these assets.